Ceratomia catalpae: Larva

-The larval stage of C. catalpae is known as the catalpa or catawba worm.
+The larval stage of C. catalpae is known as the catalpa, catawba worm, and toppy worm.
 When first hatching, the larvae are very pale, but become darker toward the last instars.
 The yellow caterpillars will usually have a dark, black stripe down their back along with black dots along their sides.
 There is also a "pale" phase where the black striping is not as prevalent or missing altogether and a shade of white has replaced it.
 They grow to a length of about 5 cm and feed on the leaves of the northern catalpa and, more commonly, the southern catalpa, also known as catawba or Indian bean trees.
 They are highly desired by fishermen as bait.

 Pupa

 Like most other Sphingidae, Ceratomia catalpae will burrow into the ground after its fifth and final instar in order to pupate.
 The larvae will go into a "wandering" stage where it leaves the catalpa tree and climbs to the ground to find a place to bury itself so that it may pupate.
 The larvae will then shed its fifth instar skin to reveal its pupal skin, which will be soft and almost translucent at first, but will then harden to a light brown for protection from the elements.